|10/26/2016||9:00am - 12:00pm|

-The Medicaid Advisory Committee (MAC) is a federally-mandated body which advises the Oregon Health Policy Board, the Office for Oregon Health Policy and Research and the Oregon Health Authority on the operation of Oregon’s Medicaid program, including the Oregon Health Plan.
+The Medicaid Advisory Committee (MAC) is a federally-mandated body which advises the Oregon Health Policy Board (OHPB), the Office for Health Policy and Analytics and the Oregon Health Authority on the operation of Oregon’s Medicaid program, including the Oregon Health Plan.
 The MAC develops policy recommendations at the request of the Governor and the Legislature.

 Seeking new members - apply here